clmccart/mlopstemplate/README.md

 template for ML projects requiring DevOps practices.

 # Setup
+## Data Storage
+Make the appropriate changes to the [data_ingestion](data_ingestion\data_ingestion.py) file in order to consume your data from wherever it is stored, and put it into a dataframe.
+Also, make sure that this file, once modified, is covered with the appropriate tests.

 ## Azure Service Connection:
 In the "Register model with AzureML" Build [task](https://dev.azure.com/clmccarthy/mlopstemplate/_apps/hub/ms.vss-ciworkflow.build-ci-hub?_a=edit-build-definition&id=3), select your azure subscription and authroize
 - If you do not have permissions to authorize, ask somebody who does to create a service connection